The X Factor (British TV series) series 1: Bootcamp and judges' houses

 Each judge chose 12 acts from their category to go through to round two.
 After bootcamp, each judge selected five acts to progress to the judges' homes round.
 The bootcamp episodes aired on 9 and 16 October 2004.

 In judges' homes, the 15 acts went to the homes of their respective judges, where they were interviewed and performed again.
-Each judge then chose three acts to go through to the live shows, making a total of nine finalists.
+Each judge then chose three acts to go through to the live shows, making a total of nine contestants.